 KIMBERLEY LOVATO is an award-winning author and journalist whose articles about travel, lifestyle, and food have appeared in print and online media including National Geographic Traveler, Executive Travel, AFAR, Delta Sky, Condé Nast Traveller (UK), Easy Jet Traveller, American Way, Wine Enthusiast, bbc.com, travelandleisure.com, lonelyplanet.com and more.
 Her culinary travel book, Walnut Wine & Truffle Groves, was the 2012 Gold Lowell Thomas Award winner, and her essay, “Lost and Liberated,” won the Bronze Lowell Thomas Award the same year, and appeared in Best Women’s Travel Writing .
 She is a co-founder of Weekday Wanderlust, a monthly travel writer reading series. www.kimberleylovato.com

-AYESHA MATTU‘s first book – Love, InshAllah: The Secret Love Lives of American Muslim Women – was featured globally by media including The New York Times, NPR, BBC, The Guardian, Times of India, and Jakarta Post.
+AYESHA MATTU is an essayist and the editor of two groundbreaking anthologies –Love, InshAllah: The Secret Love Lives of American Muslim Women and Salaam, Love: American Muslim Men on Love, Sex & Intimacy – featured globally by media from the New York Times to the Jakarta Post.
 She was selected a ‘Muslim Leader of Tomorrow’ by the UN Alliance of Civilizations and has served on the boards of the Women’s Funding Network and World Pulse.
-Ayesha’s second book – the companion anthology Salaam, Love: American Muslim Men on Love, Sex & Intimacy (Beacon Press) – is now available. http://loveinshallah.com
+Ayesha is an alumna of the VONA/Voices writers’ workshop. http://loveinshallah.com

 LAURA MCCLURE is the editor of IDEO and a national award-winning magazine journalist, editor, and digital innovator.
 A former Salon.com and Mother Jones staff writer/editor, Laura has covered topics ranging from toy design to the Congo.
 She has also been an International Reporting Project editor (Liberia), Peace Corps Volunteer (Togo), and speaker at SXSW Interactive, Facebook, and USC Annenberg.
 She teaches nonfiction writing workshops at Stanford University and the San Francisco Writers Grotto. www.lauramcclure.us

 DAVID MUNRO is an award-winning filmmaker based in San Francisco.
-His latest project, Stand Up Planet, a semi-scripted documentary about a new generation of global comedians sparking change through humor, is airing on Pivot TV and KCET.
-David’s debut feature, Full Grown Men, won the Sundance Channel Audience Award en route to a national theatrical release.
+His latest project, Stand Up Planet, is a semi-scripted documentary about a new generation of global comedians sparking change through humor.
+David’s debut feature, Full Grown Men, won the Sundance Channel Audience Award en route to a national theatrical release, and was a critic’s pick in New York Magazine, LA Weekly, and the San Francisco Chronicle.
 His short films have screened from Sundance to Berlin, leading Filmmaker Magazine to name him one of 25 New Indie Faces.
-David is an original member of the San Francisco Writers Grotto and a founding member of the alt-country band Joe Buck.
-He is represented by The Gersh Agency for film and television and Kontent Films for commercials.
+David is an original member of the Grotto and a founding member of the alt-country band Joe Buck.

 LOUISE NAYER has written two books of poetry: Keeping Watch, with funding from the NEA, and The Houses Are Covered in Sound.
 She co-authored How To Bury A Goldfish: 113 Rituals for Everyday Life.
 Burned: A Memoir was mentioned in O Magazine, was a finalist for the USA Book News Award and won the 2011 Wisconsin Library Association award.
 She received six California Arts Council grants.
 Retired from teaching at City College of SF, she continues to teach —private workshops—and through Osher UC Berkeley and at the Grotto.
 She’s done numerous readings and radio spots, including NPR. www.louisenayer.com